bicknarnes/fall-2022/feasibility.md

 # feasibility

-* The first project-related assignment is a viability assessment.
+* The first project-related assignment is a feasibility assessment.
 * Goals:
   * Create a github repo that demonstrates access to project data.
   * Perform some preliminary exploratory data analysis (EDA) and include the code.